bomeara/phydocker/README.md

 `docker run -it -v ~/Desktop:/data bomeara/phydocker /bin/bash`

-You can then use programs like treePL and phlawd without having to go through installation.  `exit` command when done.
+You can then use programs like raxmlHPC-SSE, treePL, and phlawd without having to go through installation.  `exit` command when done.

 ## Building